irinascurtu/siit-net/oop.md

 chocolate (32)
 pollen (64)
 cats (128)

-So if Tom is allergic to peanuts and chocolate, he gets a score of 34.
+So if Tom is allergic to peanuts and chocolate, he gets a score of 34 (2 - from peanuts + 32 from chocholate)

 Now, given just that score of 34, your program should be able to say: